moosetechnology/FamixQueries/README.md

 # Famix Queries
 I am a model of queries for Famix.

-Evaluate this code in a Playground to load Famix Queries:
+To load in a Pharo image, please load [Famix](https://github.com/moosetechnology/Famix), then execute the following:

 ```Smalltalk
 Metacello new